casoon/dragonfly-docs/docs/guide/layer-system.md

 ---
-title: Layer System
+title: Layer system
 category: Guide
 ---

-# Layer System
+# Layer system

-The CSS Layer System of the Casoon UI Library uses modern CSS features like `@layer` to control the specificity and cascading of styles.
+The CSS Layer system of the Casoon UI Library uses modern CSS features like `@layer` to control the specificity and cascading of styles.
 This creates a predictable and maintainable styling system.

 > **Note on the current version:** The separate `custom-properties` layer has been integrated into the `tokens` layer to simplify the structure and improve maintainability.

-## Structure of the Layer System
+## Structure of the Layer system

 The layers are defined in a clear hierarchy: